dmynerd78/browsersource-countdown/README.md

 4. Press the `Generate Countdown URL` button at the bottom
 5. Paste the text that appears into OBS/XSplit's BrowserSource (Make sure the **ENTIRE URL** is pasted - If you are using OBS do NOT use the Local File checkbox)

 NOTE: Height is around 225.
-500 is a good start off point for width
+500 is a good starting off point for width